-Competitive Preference #1: Less commonly taught languages, i.e., NOT French, German, or Spanish.
+Competitive Preference Priority #1: Less commonly taught languages, i.e., NOT French, German, or Spanish.
+[2 points]

 - Type of Award: Fellowships to individuals.

-- Estimated Number of Awards: 90.
-[Decrease of ten]
+- Estimated Number of Awards: 90. [same as last two years]

-- a citizen of the United States; or a permanent resident of the United States;
+- be a citizen, naturalized citizen, or permanent resident of the United States;

 - plan a teaching career in the United States upon graduation, or plan to apply language skills (in world areas vital to US national security) and knowledge of these countries in the fields of government, international development, and various professions; and